The GALAH Survey: Chemical tagging and chrono-chemodynamics of accreted halo stars with GALAH+ DR3 and $Gaia$ eDR3: Chrono-chemodynamic properties of the chemically and dynamically selected accreted stars

 As we have computed the probabilities that the stars in GALAH+ DR3 belong to the accreted Gaussian component, the overlap with the dynamical selection box varies significantly as a function of this probability.
 We plot the selection overlap as a function of the probability of stars belonging to the accreted component in our chemical GMM in Fig.~\ref{fig:quantitative_overlap_chemdyn} in blue relative to the chemical selection and in orange relative to the dynamical selection (for which unflagged measurements of Mg, Na, and Mn were available).
 We further differentiate between the probability of a star belonging to the accreted component (solid lines) and this probability also being the highest among all possible components (dashed lines).
 Both are naturally the same above 0.5, but here we are also interested in studying the contamination by other components, for example when a star is equally likely or more likely to belong to another component.

 We find that the overlap reaches a plateau at $(29\pm1)\%$ above a probability of 0.45.
 That implies that, below this probability, our chemical selection might be either contaminated or that we are selecting from a accreted structure that is different to the dynamically selected (clean) one.
 Looking at the overlap with respect to the available stars within the dynamical selection, we see a decrease as we restrict our chemical selection towards a more and more reliable selection (higher probability).
 It falls below $(29\pm1)\%$ around a probability of 0.45.
 Under the assumption that we are selecting from the same population, we therefore find the best compromise between contamination and sample size for a probability of 0.45 or higher of stars belonging to the accreted (orange) model component and use this hereafter as a threshold for our chemical selection.
 In Tab.~\ref{tab:xdgmm_dynamical_selection}, we list the stars and their probability of belonging to the accreted component as well as the stars selected via the dynamical selection from \citet{Feuillet2021}.
+We note that sampling the orbital parameters within their uncertainties and keeping only those stars that lie often enough (more than 50 or even 90\% of the time) within the dynamical selection box would reject roughly 90\% of likely true GSE stars and in particular those with low $\sqrt{J_R}$, but remove only roughly 10\% of false positives.
+We thus decided not to take this approach.

 With the maximum selection overlap of $(29\pm1)\%$ in mind, we now consider which of the selection planes show agreement and disagreement between the samples.
 In Fig.~\ref{fig:chemdyn_selection_plane}, we plot the chemical selection plane in the top panels and the dynamical selection plane in the bottom panels.